150 years ago when chlorine was first introduced as a water disinfectant, it was the only choice for treating drinking water.

 Oxidants are water additives that remove organic and inorganic components in water and wastewater by a chemical process called oxidation.
 Ozone, hydrogen peroxide, chlorine dioxide, chlorine, potassium permanganate, and potassium monoperoxysulphate (KMPS) are well known and widely used oxidants.
 UV radiation also triggers oxidation by direct photolysis of molecules.
 One of the strongest oxidants is formed during UV light dissociation of hydrogen peroxide.
 This reaction produces hydroxyl radicals, the strongest known oxidant in water treatment.

 Chlorine dioxide (ClO2) has quite different properties than chlorine (Cl2).
-Chlorine dioxide is used as an advanced disinfectant in water and waste water treatment processes, and in swimming pools.
+Chlorine dioxide is used as an advanced disinfectant for water and waste water treatment, as well as for disinfection of swimming pools.
 Unlike chlorine, it does not produce carcinogenic chlorinated organic compounds as a by-product of the disinfection process.
 For drinking water applications, chlorine dioxide technology has operational advantages over UV disinfection and standard chlorination, while operating at a comparable cost level.
 Chlorine dioxide has a long lasting disinfection effect through the residual concentration – something that neither chlorine, ozone, nor UV can provide.

 KMPS, potassium monoperoxysulfate (the “K” comes from “kalium”, the Latin word for potassium) in its stable form is a triple salt and a highly active oxidant.
-KMPS has a wide range of applications from shock oxidation/disinfection of waste water lagoons prior to discharge, to super-disinfection of swimming pools, and rapid sanitation of water reservoirs (dugouts) for small communities.
+KMPS powder has a wide range of applications from shock oxidation/disinfection of drinking water and waste water lagoons prior to discharge, to super-disinfection of swimming pools, and rapid sanitation of water reservoirs (dugouts) for small communities.
 KMPS can be used together with sodium or calcium hypochlorite.
+KMPS is ANSI60 certified for application in drinking water.

 Ozone (O3) is a chemical produced when oxygen (O2) is exposed to UV light.
 Ozone is a powerful oxidant and is used in water and air treatment applications.
 Because ozone decays quickly, it cannot be manufactured and transported like other industrial gases.
 Osorno installs ozone generators for water and air treatment applications.